 Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (ACA) – In March of 2010, the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (ACA) became law.
 These new laws together make up health care reform, otherwise known as Obamacare.
 There have been protections put in place that are crucial for families with children with special health care needs and/or disabilities.
 Health insurance plans can no longer limit or deny benefits or deny coverage outright because of a “pre-existing condition” and health plans will no longer be able to put a lifetime dollar limit on most benefits.
 The new law helps make wellness and prevention services affordable and accessible by requiring health plans to cover many preventive services without charging a co-payment, co-insurance, or deductible.
 New Hampshire families are already benefiting from these new protections.
 Another big piece of the law allowed NH to set up a Health Insurance Marketplace, an online market where people can easily see the health plans that are available, compare plans’ details and prices, and apply for the plan that would be best for their family.
 All of the plans must be certified as a Qualified Health Plan and must cover Essential Health Benefits.
 There are in person assisters throughout the state if someone does not have access to the internet or would like some in person guidance while choosing a plan.
 Another big change is that youth up to the age of 26 can remain on their parents’ health insurance.
 For more information and resources check out the NH Health Insurance Marketplace page.

-NH Medicaid has transitioned to a managed care system called Medicaid Care Management (MCM).
-NH currently has two Managed Care Organizations (Health Plans) contracted.
+NH Medicaid is administered through a managed care system called Medicaid Care Management (MCM).
+NH currently has three Managed Care Organizations (Health Plans) contracted.
 To better understand NH Medicaid, eligibility, and services, go to our NH Medicaid page.

 Health Insurance through your Work – If you get your health insurance through your employer or your spouse’s employer you may have encountered frustration when you needed something covered.
 Our Employer Health Insurance page has information and resources to help you better utilize your health insurance to cover your families needs.